Skip to content

 Transitions may be either manual or automated, and are guarded by criteria that determine their eligibility.
 When an entity enters a new state, the first eligible automated transition is executed immediately within the same transaction.
 This continues recursively until no further automated transitions are applicable, resulting in a stable state.
 Each transition may trigger one or more attached processes, which can run synchronously or asynchronously, either within the current transaction or in a separate one.
 This forms the foundation for event flow automation, where processors may create or mutate entities in response, allowing a single transition to initiate a cascade of events and function executions across the system.

 Criteria define logic that determines if a transition is permitted.
-A criteria can be of three different types:
+A criterion can be one of five types:

-3. Group: Combines multiple criteria with logical AND/OR operators
+2. Group: Combines multiple criteria with logical operators

 "criterion": {